What is Schrodinger's Cat?

 The Double Slit Experiment

-The Double Slit experiment shows how elementary particles behave either deterministically or probabilistically depending on whether or not you're measuring them.
+The famous Double Slit experiment shows how quantum particles can behave either deterministically or probabilistically depending on whether they're being measured or observed.

 What's this?
 Who the devil has been messing with your experiment?